P-r-i-M-e-R/ArtSpace_project_2.0/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "Feature request \U0001F680"
-about: Suggest an idea for this project
+about: Suggest an idea for our project
 title: ''
-labels: ''
+labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Summary
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Brief explanation of the feature to gain better user experience or to solve the problem.

-**Describe the solution you'd like**
+### Basic example
-A clear and concise description of what you want to happen.
+Incude a example or links here for better understanding your idea and reference.

-**Describe alternatives you've considered**
+### Motivation
-A clear and concise description of any alternative solutions or features you've considered.
+Why do you think that's important and neccessary for adding?
+What do you expect from solution?

-**Additional context**
+### Additional context
 Add any other context or screenshots about the feature request here.